douglasduteil/isparta/README.md

 # isparta [![Build Status][travis-image]][travis-url] [![NPM version][npm-image]][npm-url]

-> Isparta is a code coverage tool for ES6 using the [6to5](https://github.com/6to5/6to5).
+> Isparta is a code coverage tool for ES6 using [babel](https://github.com/babel/babel).

 Its intention is to be used with [karma](http://karma-runner.github.io/) and [karma-coverage](https://github.com/karma-runner/karma-coverage), which provides code coverage reports using [istanbul](https://github.com/gotwarlost/istanbul).